-Practice 1.3The positions of Chairman and CEO are held by different individuals.
+The positions of Chairman and CEO are held by different individuals.

-Application : Applied

-Explanation on : application of the practice ("MD"), Khaw Seang Chuan, both holding separate position and their respective roles and responsibilities are governed by the Company's Board Charter.
-The roles and responsibilities of the Chairman and Managing Director are made clearly distinct to further enhance the existing balance of power and authority.
-Our Managing Director oversees the day-to-day management and

-running of the Group and the implementation of the Board's decisions and policies.
+Application : Applied Explanation on : application of the practice Our Chairman, Khaw Khoon Tee and our Group Managing Director ("MD"), Khaw Seang Chuan, both holding separate position and their respective roles and responsibilities are governed by the Company's Board Charter.
+The roles and responsibilities of the Chairman and MD are made clearly distinct to further enhance the existing balance of power and authority.
+Our MD oversees the day-to-day management and running of the Group and the implementation of the Board's decisions and policies.
 Our MD's duties and responsibilities which have been approved by our Board are listed in item 6 of the Board Charter.

-Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged
+Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe :

-to complete the columns below.

-Measure :

-Timeframe :